 Tissues that may be attacked in autoimmune conditions include:

 - Hair follicles (causing loss of hair, known as alopecia)

 - Thyroid gland (causing hyper or hypo thyroidism), Hashimoto's disease and Graves' disease of the thyroid (see Thyroid Disease)

 - Adrenal gland (Addison’s disease)

-- The blood vessels anywhere in the body, or in the brain (vasculitis)
+- The blood vessels anywhere in the body (vasculitis)

 - Certain blood components such as platelets (ITP) and red blood cells.

 Another autoimmune condition is Polyarteritis Nodosa in which the arteries become inflamed.
 Then there are conditions where the skin or muscles become inflamed and often the joints can also be involved.